RAIVNLab/MRL/eval_ckpts/README.md

 #### [GradCAM.ipynb](GradCAM.ipynb)

 This notebook visualizes model attribution for each image.
 We beforehand store each image as torch tensor, arranged class-wise, and therefore please do so before running this script.
+Note that the example in the notebook is not the one shown in the paper.

 #### [Cascade Performance Paper.ipynb](<./Cascade Performance Paper.ipynb>)
 This notebook evaluates our greedy scheme based on maximum probability thresholding for model cascading.
 Make sure to have softmax predictions stored for given model under consideration.